21 Types of Architectural Arches

 two centered arch

-A two-centered arch is an arch that consists of two arcs with their centers on the springing line of the arch.
-Both the arcs meet at apex to make it a pointed arch.
+A two-centred arch is an arch that consists of two arcs with their centres on the springing line of the arch.
+Both the arcs meet at the apex to make it a pointed arch.
 It may also be known as a Gothic arch.

 Three-centered Arch